-The Chaos Engine is a 2-players top-down shooter set in a steampunk Victorian era England.
+The Chaos Engine is a two-player cooperative top-down shooter set in a steampunk Victorian-era England.

-The Chaos Engine is a 2-players top-down shooter set in a steampunk Victorian era England.
-The game was developed by The Bitmap Brothers and published by Renegade Software in 1993 for the Amiga, both ECS and AGA.
-It was later ported to Atari ST, SNES, Sega Mega Drive, DOS and other platforms.
-It the US it was renamed Soldiers of Fortune.
+The Chaos Engine is a two-player cooperative top-down shooter set in a steampunk Victorian-era England.
+The game was developed by The Bitmap Brothers and published by Renegade Software in 1993 for the Amiga, both ECS, and AGA.
+Later, it was ported to Atari ST, SNES, Sega Mega Drive, DOS, and other platforms.
+In the US, it was renamed Soldiers of Fortune.

-In the game you can choose 2 of the 6 available mercenaries, one will be controlled by you and the other one by the computer (or by the other players, in case of 2 players mode).
+In the game, you can choose 2 of the six available mercenaries; one will be controlled by you and the other one by the computer, unless you have a friend with you.
 You will have to explore the levels, fight the enemies, find keys and power-ups until you finally defeat the Baron Fortesque and the Chaos Engine itself.

-The plot and settings were inspired by William Gibson and Bruce Sterling's novel, The Difference Engine.
+William Gibson and Bruce Sterling's novel, The Difference Engine, inspired the plot and settings.
 GamesNostalgia offers you the Amiga AGA version.